 For 2014, the STIP for three of our corporate named executive officers (the "2014 Corporate STIP"), Ms. Smith and Messrs.
 Deno and Herlihy, was based on two equally weighted measures: Bloomin' Brands' Adjusted net income (net income adjusted for certain items) and total revenue growth (measured as the percentage increase in total revenue over the prior fiscal year ("Total Revenue Growth")).
-See Non-GAAP Financial Measures-Other Non-GAAP Financial Measures under Item 7 of this Annual Report on Form 10-K for a description of our adjustments to net income.
+See Non-GAAP Financial Measures - Other Non-GAAP Financial Measures under Item 7 of our Annual Report on Form 10-K for the year ended December 28, 2014 for a description of our adjustments to net income.
 The STIP for Messrs.
 Judge and Smith was based 50% on the 2014 Corporate STIP, as described above, and 50% on the result of their respective restaurant concepts, as described below.